 Kim got his start at the ripe young age of ten as a student of the trombone.
-"My mother accompanied me on piano until I had to gently replace her by 7th grade when she couldn't keep up."
+"My mother accompanied me on piano until I had to gently replace her – by the time I hit 7th grade – when she couldn't keep up."
 One of three brothers, Kim found himself influenced by the musical tastes of his two older siblings, both distinctly different in their respective artistic sensibilities.
-"My oldest brother is a professional French hornist who teaches at the University of North Texas and is principal horn with the Dallas Opera and Dallas Ballet.
+"My oldest brother is a wonderful professional French hornist who teaches at the University of North Texas.
 My other older brother played the saxophone and I remember a point when I was about eight years old when one brother tried to get me to embrace Led Zeppelin while the other was pushing Mahler on me.
 I ended up liking both!"

-The resulting party of sounds in the Scharnberg household ensured Kim the ultimate musical education; between the sibling rivalry of rock versus classical, the parental preference of big band jazz, and Kim's own discovery of Spike Jones 78s and Pop music, his musical bases were more than covered.
+The resulting party of sounds in the Scharnberg household ensured Kim the ultimate musical education: among the sibling rivalry of rock versus classical, the parental preference of big band jazz, and Kim's own discovery of Spike Jones 78s and Pop music, his musical bases were more than covered.
 Learning to embrace these multiple genres of music would later influence his flexible approach to producing.
 The exceptional band programs at school provided Kim with the early opportunity to perform in everything from the marching band and jazz ensembles to traditional orchestras, concurrently participating in side projects for which he was constantly writing music.
-Kim's years on the trombone lent him plenty of observational time in the back of the band, listening to other sections and instruments.
-A pivotal moment in his early musical development occurred when a band director at school gave Kim the opportunity to showcase his very first arrangement.
-A process that took nine months to write for full concert band in the 7th grade, his instructor coached him through the work and then performed the piece at a formal concert, all before Kim moved up to the 8th grade.
+Kim's years on the trombone lent him plenty of observational time in the back of the ensembles, listening to other sections and instruments.
+A pivotal moment in his early musical development occurred when his 7th grade band director, Max Northrup, gave Kim the opportunity to showcase his very first arrangement.
+The process to write for full concert band took nine months, but upon completion it was rehearsed and performed, inspiring Kim to continue onward and upward.

 Kim's various arrangements have been performed by such noted orchestras as the Boston Pops and the Atlanta Symphony Orchestra.
-He has orchestrated several Broadway musicals including Jekyll and Hyde, The Scarlet Pimpernel, The Civil War and Little Women for which he received a 2005 Drama Desk nomination.
-Kim has also written orchestrations for feature films (A River Runs Through It, Quiz Show, Made In America, The Net, Fly Away Home) and television.
-He co-produced the Grammy nominated Jekyll and Hyde cast recording, Jekyll and Hyde — The Complete Work, the Scarlet Pimpernel cast recording, Scarlet Pimpernel Encore, the Civil War concept album, the Little Women cast album and Linda Eder's Gold and Christmas Stays The Same CDs, among many others.
+He has orchestrated several Broadway musicals including Jekyll and Hyde, The Scarlet Pimpernel, The Civil War, Wonderland and Little Women for which he received a Drama Desk nomination.
+Kim has also written orchestrations for television and for many feature films, including A River Runs Through It, Quiz Show, Made In America, The Net, Fly Away Home.
+He co-produced the Grammy-nominated Jekyll and Hyde cast recording, Jekyll and Hyde — The Complete Work, the Scarlet Pimpernel cast recording, Scarlet Pimpernel Encore, the Civil War concept album, the Little Women cast album and Linda Eder's Gold and Christmas Stays The Same CDs, among many others.

-From his early years as a gifted music student, surrounded by various genres of music and culture, to his present day status as a highly-regarded composer, producer and arranger, Kim Scharnberg is not one to hold boundaries.
-He enjoys mixing it up both technically and artistically on a daily basis and doesn’t see that changing anytime soon.
+From his early years as a gifted music student, surrounded by various genres of music and culture, to his present day status as a highly-regarded composer, producer and arranger, Kim Scharnberg is not one to be constricted by boundaries.
+He enjoys mixing it up on a daily basis and doesn’t see that changing anytime soon.